paas-team-324/quota-management/README.md

 Edit the resulting manifest using `vim quota-management.yaml` command.
 Objects of interest:

-- OAuthClient: used to authenticate the user that accesses the application.
-Should not be edited.
 - Group: users in this group are allowed to access the application, edit quota and create new projects.
 Add relevant users to the list (as they appear in the output of `oc get users`)
 - ConfigMap (quota-scheme): this scheme tells the application which ResourceQuota objects and which fields within them can be edited.
   Here is how this dictionary works: